giftekpen/Real-Estate-Analysis/README.md

 - Prepare listings by April-May to capture 95% of peak season potential
 - Consider December listings for premium properties, with 45% higher average sales prices

+# Note:
+This analysis is based on historical data and should be combined with current market conditions and local factors for decision-making purposes.